 In 2008, I returned to my home town of Hexham and in January 2009 I gave birth to my daughter.
 A beautiful and gentle, drug-free, home water birth, supported by my wonderful doula, Jenny, my dear friend, Olga, and my lovely midwife, Pauline.
 My birth was truly the most empowering thing I have ever done.
 A real rite of passage: I felt invincible and ready for anything that parenthood could throw at me!

 Having experienced childbirth first hand I felt confident in my ability to support birthing women in an empathic and compassionate way and so when my daughter was 3, I decided to join Doula UK and “officially” become a birth doula!
 Since then, I have supported numerous families in a wide variety of birthing situations.
-I now find that I am as adept at supporting hospital births as much as I am with home and unassisted births.
 With each and every birth I support at, I find affirmation that I am truly blessed to have been called to working with women and to witness the miracle of birth.

 For many years, like a lot of women, I suffered from heavy and irregular periods.
 I sort help from the NHS and private Gynaecologists, and having found no joy, or cure, in the western medical system, I turned to more traditional forms of healing.
 In 2013, I attended a truly transformational womb wellness day with Bushra Finch, the founder of Mizan Therapy.
 I learned about what was causing my menstrual problems and what I can do to help myself.
 The following year, I trained with Bushra to become a Mizan Therapist so that I may support other women on their healing journeys.
 I now assist Bushra with the practitioner trainings and I am part of the Mizan Fulcrum, the organising body of Mizan Therapy.
 I now practice Women’s Abdominal Massage (WAM) Therapy based on what I learnt through my years of Mizan.
 In conjunction with Mizan Therapy and The Red Tent I run educational workshops for young girls, teaching them in a fun and supportive way to prepare them for their first bleed and how to harness the power of their menstrual cycle.

 The Red Shed